Operating Department Practice student Lauren discusses her experiences on placement in the operating theatre, and how you can prepare for it.

 Starting placement is often a mixture of emotions.
-I was really eager and excited to learn but at the same time frightened about what I might see and how I would react.
-Everyone prepares differently, but I thought I’d share with you my advice on how to settle into placement.
+I was really eager and excited to learn, but at the same time frightened about what I might see and how I would react.
+Everyone prepares differently, but I thought I’d share my advice on how to settle into placement.

 It can be really nerve-wracking starting placement.
 Theatres can be very busy with many people in them, so if you are unsure of where you should stand or what you can do to help, just remember to ask.
 People will be more than happy to help you.

 The best advice I can give is to just get stuck in, and if you are offered an opportunity to do something by your mentor, give it a go!
 They are fantastic teachers and will be with you every step of the way.